JR Shaw: Early years

 Shaw was born in 1934 in Brigden, Ontario, the son of Lottie and Francis Shaw, and was raised on his family's farm with his siblings, Les, Bertha and Dolly.
 The Shaw business dynasty originated in rural Lambton County with Francis Shaw, originally from Kimball, who served in World War I. Francis inherited the family farm, and his brother Joel inherited the grist mill.

 Lottie Shaw ran the farm, while Francis, an entrepreneur, slowly built a construction company that became a "major contractor involved in Camp Ipperwash" during World War II.
 Francis Shaw expanded his businesses into "ready-mix concrete, drive-in theatres, cable television", and a "pipe coating" company—and was an innovator in Ontario.

 Education

 After Shaw earned his Bachelor of Arts in business administration from Michigan State University, he worked for a while at his father's pipe coating company, Shawcor.

-From Ontario to Alberta
+Life

 Shaw moved to Edmonton in 1961.
 He was the father of Jim Shaw, who was the chief executive officer of Shaw Communications until his retirement in 2011, and Bradley S. Shaw, the former CEO of Shaw Communications.
 Shaw Communications has since merged with Rogers Communications as of March 31, 2023.

 In 2002, Shaw legally changed his name from James Robert Shaw to JR Shaw.
 He died on March 23, 2020, at the age of 85.